Ad-Rock

-Adam Keefe Horovitz (born October 31, 1966), popularly known as Ad-Rock, is an American rapper, guitarist, and actor.
-He was a member of the hip-hop group Beastie Boys.
-While Beastie Boys were active, Horovitz performed with a side project, BS 2000.
-Since the group disbanded in 2012 following the death of Adam Yauch, Horovitz has participated in several Beastie Boys-related projects, worked as a remixer, producer, and guest musician for other artists, and acted in a number of films.
+Adam Keefe Horovitz (born October 31, 1966), known professionally as Ad-Rock, is an American rapper, guitarist, and actor.
+He was a member of the hip-hop group the Beastie Boys.
+While the Beastie Boys were active, Horovitz performed with a side project, BS 2000.
+Since the group's dissolution, Horovitz has participated in several Beastie Boys projects, worked as a remixer, producer, and guest musician for other artists, and acted in a number of films.